godfreybwaira/shani-ob/README.md

 **Explanation:**

 This `div.container` watches for an element with id `profile` when it is clicked.
-If you ommit `watch-on` attribute the default value will be `watch-on="init"`.
+If you omit `watch-on` attribute the default value will be `watch-on="init"`.

 ### 1.12 `shani-log`

 **Description:**

 `shani-log` attribute is used to display on console the request and response data as well as response headers coming from server.
 This attribute is handy only for debugging purpose.

 **Syntax:**